 The founder – Baron Max de Springer

-In the headquarters’ Bio Springer factory complex, in Maisons-Alfort, France, the atmosphere conveys something very special – a great family story & legacy.
-This yeast production facility is made of modern equipment and experienced people – who have been protected by historic walls for years.
-Indeed, the ancient industrial buildings are still there, showing plenty of signs of their past – concrete floors, brick walls, high ceilings and of course, the statue of its founder, the Baron Max de Springer.
+In the headquarters’ Biospringer factory complex, in Maisons-Alfort, France, the atmosphere conveys something very special – a great family story & legacy.
+This yeast production facility is made of modern equipment and experienced people.
+They have been protected by historic walls for years.
+Indeed, the ancient industrial buildings are still there, showing plenty of signs of their past.
+There are concrete floors, brick walls, high ceilings and the statue of its founder, the Baron Max de Springer.

-Max de Springer was born in 1807 in Austria, and created its own bank in 1836 in Vienna, Austria, and Paris, France.
+Max de Springer was born in 1807 in Austria.
+He created its own bank in 1836 in Vienna, Austria, and Paris, France.
 This real entrepreneur entered the sales business creating his first wholesaler sales outlet in Vienna in 1840.

 Following, he created in 1850 an alcohol and yeast factory in Reindorf, in the suburbs of Vienna.
 The real adventure starts here as the Baron invented a real and unique process in yeast.
 This process enabled bakers to shape and bake breads that tasted better: less acidic, with a nice crust and a generous tender crumb.
 He called it the “Viennese way”, that became very popular in the world of bred making and pastry!
 When the Baron Max de Springer presented this “Viennese yeast” at the Paris Universal Exposition in 1867, it became a huge success.
 Indeed, the Austrian bakery was considered very qualitative, and even the international jury members reported positively on it!